dotnet/docs-aspire/docs/whats-new/preview-5.md

 ## Other Azure-related improvements

+There are several other Azure-related improvements in preview 5, the following sections outline these improvements.

 ### No more exposed endpoint selection in AZD

 In previous previews, when an Aspire application was deployed to Azure, part of the initialization